Odd color out

 Find the different color before your eyes settle.

-Odd Color Out is the fast visual side of ToonTones: scan a set of close shades, spot the one that does not belong, then use the main color memory game to practice recreating shades from recall.
+Odd Color Out is the fast visual side of ToonTones: scan a set of close shades, spot the one that does not belong, then move into the main color memory game to recreate hidden shades from recall and get a 0-10 score.
+This page is for visible comparison, not hidden-shade memory.

 What is an odd color out game?